myui/hivemall/README.md

 * Bias clause

-* Data generator script for one-vs-the-rest classifiers
+* Data generator for one-vs-the-rest classifiers

 System requirements
 --------------------

-* Hive 0.9 or later
+* Hive 0.9 and later (Tested for v0.9 - v0.12)

 * Hadoop 0.20.x (CDH3 is our target)